apepkuss/mem-test/README.md

 ## Results

+**Observations**: (todo)

 - Memory Consumption Percentage (MCP)

-  - Test with Rust SDK
+  - Diagrams of the tests with Rust SDK

+    Only the diagram of the test on `macOS 13.2.1 + Apple M1` shows the memory going down in the final phase (the sleeping phase in test code), while the others seem not to do the cleanup job.

     Ubuntu-22.04 on WSL2 + x86 | Ubuntu-20.04 on Docker + Apple M1
     :-------------------------:|:-------------------------:
     ![](images/0.12.0-alpha.2-38-gdad018af/mem-ubuntu2204-wsl2-x86-rs.png)  |  ![](images/0.12.0-alpha.2-38-gdad018af/mem-ubuntu2004-docker-m1-rs.png)